-Ringlock - stock proof ringlock to 7 strands with galstar posts at approximately 7 to 8m spacing.
-A top plain wire may be required to make it 7 strands depending on the ringlock.
-Note: A top barb wire is required for cattle fencing.
+Ringlock - stock proof ringlock to 7 strands with galvanised star-picket posts at approximately 7 to 8m spacing.
+A top wire may be required to make it 7 strands depending on the ringlock.

-Plain wire - 7 strands, with galstar posts at approximately 7 to 8m spacing.
+Plain wire - 7 strands, with galvanised star-picket at approximately 7 to 8m spacing.